bitrise-io/devcenter/_articles/en/getting-started/adding-an-app-from-a-cli.md

 Before you try adding a new app to Bitrise via our CLI, make sure a few things are in order:

-* You need a Bitrise account, with a connected git provider.
+* You need a Bitrise account, with a connected Git provider.
 * Your project must have a local Git repository on your machine and a remote repository at a Git provider.
 If you want to use an SSH key to access the repository, [the remote repository URL must be an SSH URL](https://help.github.com/en/articles/which-remote-url-should-i-use)!
-For example, git@github.com:example-user/example.git.
+For example, `git@github.com:example-user/example.git`.

 You can also create a `bitrise.yml` in advance and you will be able to add that to your app during the creation process.
 This is optional: you can have the scanner generate one for you during the process, just like on our website!

 ## Adding a new app from a CLI

 This procedure guides you through adding an app which Bitrise will access with an SSH key.
-This requires that the app's remote repository has an SSH URL, such as git@github.com:example-user/example.git.
+This requires that the app's remote repository has an SSH URL, such as `git@github.com:example-user/example.git`.

 You can, of course, use an HTTPS URL to access your remote repository, too: in that case, you will not set an SSH key for your app.
 We only recommend using HTTPS URLs for public apps (open source projects).